mjocean/proc-visual-pinball/README.md

     Set Controller = CreateObject("VPROC.Controller")

-12. Launch Cactus Canyon (or whatever) in Visual Pinball (F5) to test.
+12. 'Play' the table in Visual Pinball (F5) to test.

 Again, always make sure you're running Visual Pinball as an Administrator otherwise you will get a python error because it won't be able to open the necessary files.